penguinland/visual_diff/README.md

 - On Mac: `brew install python-tk`
 - On Ubuntu: `sudo apt-get install python3-pil.imagetk`

-After that, just `pip3 install -r requirements.txt`, and you should be good!
+After that, just clone the repo, run `pip3 install -r requirements.txt`, and you should be good!

 If you get errors about not doing this in a virtual environment, try `python3 -m venv venv`, then `source venv/bin/activate`, and _then_